scala/docs.scala-lang/sips/pending/_posts/2013-05-31-improved-lazy-val-initialization.md

 disqus: true
 title: SIP-20 - Improved Lazy Vals Initialization

-vote-status: deferred
-vote-text: This SIP is in Deferred status currently.
-The decision will be made at the next SIP committee meeting.
 ---

 **By: Aleksandar Prokopec, Miguel Garcia, Jason Zaugg, Hubert Plociniczak, Martin Odersky**